rhilconsultants/HELM-ArgoCD-Lab/Lab3/Lab3_part2.md

    - sync the application and let the sync run.

-   - Set the key, test: Healthy, in the values.yaml file
+   - Set the key, test: Healty, in the values.yaml file

-   - Now let's add a syncFail job that will create a new issue in our GitHub repo, create a new file named notification.yaml, edit with the following
+   - Now let's add a syncFail job that will create a new issue in our GitHub repo, create a new file named notification.yaml in the sub_chart/templates folder edit with the following

    ```YAML
    apiVersion: batch/v1